Guide to Register a Company in Singapore

 - Singapore Residents must submit a copy of their Singapore identity card

 Steps to register a business in Singapore

 Step 1: Company Name Reservation

 To register a new company its name should be approved by ACRA.
-The chances of quick approval of company name will be higher if you ensure to keep the following things in mind.
+The chances of quick approval will be higher if you keep the following things in mind.

 - The name must be, Unique, meaningful, easy to read and devoid of the vulgar or obscene word.

 - Free of copyright issue.
 It should not infringe any trademark.

 Once the company name is approved, it will be automatically reserved for 60 days from the date of application.
 You are advised to incorporate the company within the specified period.
-However, your agent can ask for an extension of another 60 days by filing a request on your behalf.
+However, your registered filing agent can ask for an extension of another 60 days by filing a request on your behalf.

 Step 2: Company Registration